A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Result

-Broadband SED of J0959+4600 has been drawn based on the multiwavelength observations, especially focusing on the simultaneous brightening of the $\gamma$-ray and infrared emissions.
+Broadband SED of candidate B has been drawn based on the multiwavelength observations, especially focusing on the simultaneous brightening of the $\gamma$-ray and infrared emissions.
 The high flux state SED includes the 15-month $\gamma$-ray spectrum between MJD 57651 and 58104, {\it Swift} observations at MJD 57881, as well as \emph{WISE} detections at MJD 58063, see Figure \ref{sed}.
-Un-simultaneous data including archival GALEX \citep{2012AAS...21934001S}, SDSS \citep{2020ApJS..249....3A} and ALLWISE \citep{allwise} photometric data, as well as the VLASS \citep{2015ApJ...801...26H} and FIRST \citep{2015ApJ...801...26H} radio data, are also plotted.
+Un-simultaneous data including archival GALEX \citep{2012AAS...21934001S}, SDSS \citep{2020ApJS..249....3A} and ALLWISE \citep{allwise} photometric data, as well as the VLASS \citep{2020PASP..132c5001L} and FIRST \citep{2015ApJ...801...26H} radio data, are also plotted.
 Considering it shares a similar redshift with PKS 1502+036, data of the latter from \cite{2009ApJ...707L.142A} are drawn for comparison.
-A remarkable feature of the SED of J0959+4600 is violent variation in the infrared band, which makes the jet emission is overwhelming even in the UV domain then.
-Shape of the SED in optical-UV bands of J0959+4600 is similar to that of PKS 1502+036, suggesting that the peak frequencies of their synchrotron bump are likely $\lesssim$ $\rm 10^{14}$ Hz.
-Therefore, J0959+4600 is classified as a low-synchrotron-peaked source (LSP; \citealt{1995ApJ...444..567P,2010ApJ...716...30A}).
-For the high energy bump, both of the sources exhibit soft $\gamma$-ray spectra, though PKS 1502+036 is more luminous than J0959+4600.
+A remarkable feature of the SED of candidate B is violent variation in the infrared band, which makes the jet emission is overwhelming even in the UV domain then.
+Shape of the SED in optical-UV bands of candidate B is similar to that of PKS 1502+036, suggesting that the peak frequencies of their synchrotron bump are likely $\lesssim$ $\rm 10^{14}$ Hz.
+Therefore, candidate B is classified as a low-synchrotron-peaked source (LSP; \citealt{1995ApJ...444..567P,2010ApJ...716...30A}).
+For the high energy bump, both of the sources exhibit soft $\gamma$-ray spectra, though PKS 1502+036 is more luminous than candidate B.

 The intraday infrared variability allow us to put a constraint of Doppler factor (i.e. $\delta$) of the jet.
 It should be large enough to avoid severe attenuation on $\gamma$-rays from soft photons via the $\gamma\gamma$ process.
 The corresponding opacity \citep{1995MNRAS.273..583D} is given as: